 University of Florida,

-For all clients, Ben provides strategic counsel on mission-critical legislative priorities.
-He focuses on distilling complicated technical issues into clear, compelling briefs that identify key decision-makers, flag relevant conflicts, and discover common ground among lawmakers and policymakers.
+Ben provides strategic counsel on mission-critical legislative priorities.
+He focuses on distilling complicated technical issues into clear, compelling briefs that identify key decision-makers, flag relevant conflicts and uncover common ground among lawmakers and policymakers.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).